PeerPrep/peerprep/README.md

-# Testing

-We recommend using our production environment for testing.
-You can find the production environment at [https://peerprep.sivarn.com](https://peerprep.sivarn.com).

-A set of email/password with admin privileges will be uploaded to Canvas through Sharing Assignment Private Info assignment.

 # Testing Locally

 - Install Docker for your operating system.
 You can find the installation instructions [here](https://docs.docker.com/get-docker/).
 - Clone the repository.
-- Run `git submodule update --init` to clone the submodules.
 - In the frontend folder, add .env file with the following content:

 ```